CHAPTER ONE

 “Hey, whatever it takes.”
 His mom winked and headed toward the kitchen.
 “I just made a batch of tamales and was about to take some enchiladas out of the oven.”

 “You started cooking as soon as I said I was coming, didn’t you?”
-He stepped into the giant kitchen he built exactly to her specifications.
-And there were many, because she was happiest in the kitchen when surrounded by her family and friends.
+He stepped into the giant kitchen, built exactly to her specifications.
+And there had been many, because she was happiest in the kitchen when surrounded by her family and friends.

-“Oh … hush up and wash your hands.”
-She pointed toward the sink, grabbed a hot pad from a drawer, and opened the oven.
+“Oh, you … hush up and wash your hands.”
+She pointed toward the sink, grabbed a couple of hot pads from a drawer, and opened the oven.
 “Ah, perfect, if I do say so myself.”
 She lifted out the same roasting dish she’d used for years and set it on a trivet on the large island.

-She lifted the lid off the crockpot and steam rose from the tamales.
+She lifted the lid off the slow cooker, and steam rose from the tamales.

 “Oh, man, that smells amazing.”
 Eddie closed his eyes and filled his nose with the incredible aromas that reminded him of his childhood.
 His mouth began to water in anticipation of that first bite, and he hurried over to the sink and washed and dried his hands.

-He grabbed a plate from the stack set out on the large granite island, and picked up a napkin and fork from the pile next to it.
+He grabbed a plate from the stack already set out on the large granite island and picked up a napkin and fork from the pile next to it.

-“I take it by the number of plates set out that you’re expecting more people.”
+“I take it by the number of plates stacked here that you’re expecting more people.”
 He dished up some enchiladas and used the tongs to grab a tamale.

 “Your sisters and their families are coming over.”
 His mom went to the fridge and pulled out a gallon of milk.
 She filled a tall glass and set it in front of him.
 “Drink that.
 It’s good for your bones.”
 As far back as he could remember, she would say that every single time she handed one of them a glass of milk.

-He pulled back one of the six chairs lined up on one side of the island, set his plate down, and sat.
+He pulled back one of the six chairs lined up along one side of the island, set his plate down, and sat.

 Damn, that’s good.

-“You know where Violetta is, the rest of them are either at work or home.”
-His mom served up a smaller portion for herself and moved toward him.
+“You know where Violetta is.
+The rest of them are either at work or home.”
+His mom served up a smaller portion for herself and circled the island to join him.
 “They’ll all be here soon.”

 He hopped up, slid out the chair next to him, and waited for her to sit before returning to his own seat.